Email Threading That Keeps Agents in Context

 Full conversation history in a single API call

-get_thread returns every message in the thread ordered chronologically, with bodies, timestamps, and sender addresses.
-Your LLM receives the complete context it needs to write a coherent reply — not just the most recent message.
+get_thread returns every email in the thread ordered chronologically — id, sender, subject, direction, and timestamp.
+Read each email by id to pull its body, and your LLM receives the complete context it needs to write a coherent reply — not just the most recent message.

 Stable thread IDs across inbound and outbound messages